BowenBZ/IoT_Face_Recognition_System/readme.md

   When strangers come to the house, a message via Facebook Messager is given to their mobiles.

-* Unlock Control
-  When the house owner get back home, an unlock key image will be shown in the screen.

 ## Install
 #### Software Requirments
 * Install [face_recognition](https://github.com/ageitgey/face_recognition) package
-  To install this package in Windows
-    * if you already have the `cmake` compiler environment, you can use following command to install the package
-        ```
-        pip install dlib
-        pip install face_recognition
-        ```
-    * if you don't have the `camke` compiler environment, you can go to [here](https://pypi.org/simple/dlib/) to download the dlb.whl file and install it with `pip`.
-Later you can use
-        ```
-        pip install face_recognition
-        ```
-        to install `face_recognition` package.

-    I personal recommend you can use the `virtualenv` to create a virtual python environment, [instruction](http://maxlai.cc/2018/08/24/windows-python36-quickly-install-face-recognition/) is here.

 * IFTTT settings
     * Signup an account in [IFTTT](https://IFTTT.com)